NEETHU27/Hello-World/README-edits.md

 # Hello-World
 i am Neethu
-Iamnt to be a webdeveloper . it's my dream as aimed like Sir.
-APJ AbdhulKalam our missal man and proud of Indians
+I want to be a webdeveloper . it's my dream aimed like Sir.
+APJ AbdhulKalam our missal man and proud of Indians.